 But it wasn't until year 1993 when the building was consecrated as cathedral by Pope Juan Pablo II.

-Curiosities history Almudena Cathedral
+Curiosities of the history of the Almudena Cathedral

 As a historical reference, it is worth mentioning that the first intention in the 16th century to provide Madrid with a cathedral building focused on reforming the then church of Santa María de la Almudena.